sarkarcapital/vc/TESTS.md

 │   │   └── It creates proposal with default values if `data` param is encoded with custom values │   └── When Creating a proposal with empty data
-│       └── It creates proposal with default values if `data` param is passed as empty ├── Given In the Proposal creation context
+│       └── It creates proposal with default values if `data` param is passed as empty ├── Given Account exclusion
+│   ├── When Calling totalVotingPower with no accounts in the excluded list │   │   └── It Should return the token's past total supply │   ├── When Calling totalVotingPower with one account in the excluded list │   │   ├── Given The excluded account has voting power at the given timepoint │   │   │   └── It Should return the token's past total supply minus the past votes of the DAO and the excluded account │   │   └── When Creating a proposal
+│   │       ├── Given The total voting power after excluding accounts is greater than 0 │   │       │   ├── It Should create the proposal successfully
+│   │       │   ├── It Should calculate minVotingPower based on the effective total voting power (after exclusions) │   │       │   └── It Should calculate minApprovalPower based on the effective total voting power (after exclusions) │   │       └── Given The total voting power after excluding accounts is 0 │   │           └── It Should revert with NoVotingPower() │   ├── When Calling totalVotingPower with multiple accounts in the excluded list │   │   └── It Should correctly subtract the past votes of all excluded accounts from the past total supply │   └── When Calling totalVotingPower with an excluded account that has zero voting power at the timepoint │       └── It Should produce the same result as if the account was not excluded ├── Given In the Proposal creation context
 │   ├── Given minProposerVotingPower  0
 │   │   └── When The creator has no voting power